LeoManzini/becoming_developer/README.md

 and each time the loop runs, this variable has the value of the content of the current position of the vector!
 Fantastic right?
 Even better, we don't even need to specify a stop condition, as this loop runs through the entire vector until it reaches its end!

-Now, at the control structures_folder, inside the src folder, we have a Java program called Vector.java, it have examples of the vectors use.
+Now, at the data_structure folder, inside the src folder, we have a Java program called Vector.java, it have examples of the vectors use.
 Read and try to rewrite them and understand, after this we continue with the next chapter!

 ### Matrix